apnadkarni/blt/man/treeview.rst

 *pathName* **curselection**
   Returns a list containing the ids of all of the entries that are currently selected.
-If there are no entries selected, then the empty string is returned.
+If there are no entries are selected, then the empty string is returned.

 *pathName* **delete** ?\ *entryName* ... ?